Never promise to renounce the use of force

-"Never promise to renounce the use of force" (不承诺放弃使用武力) a political term and basic idea used by the government of the People's Republic of China in relation to its policy of unifying Taiwan and resolving the Taiwan issue.
+"Never promise to renounce the use of force" is a political slogan of the Chinese Communist Party (CCP) concerning its stated policy of unifying Taiwan with the People's Republic of China (PRC).

-Since the 1980s, the Chinese Communist Party (CCP) and the government of the PRC have adopted "peaceful reunification and one country, two systems" as the basic policy for resolving the Taiwan issue.
-At the same time, they have insisted on never renouncing the use of force to unify Taiwan in order to prevent interference from external forces.
+Since the 1980s, the government of the PRC and the ruling CCP have adopted "peaceful reunification" and "one country, two systems" as their policy stance regarding the political status of Taiwan.
+At the same time, they have insisted on never renouncing the use of force to unify Taiwan.

 History

 In the 1980s, Chinese leader Deng Xiaoping proposed the "one country, two systems" approach to solving the Taiwan issue.
 Since then, "peaceful reunification and one country, two systems" has been the basic policy of the Government of the People's Republic of China.
 At the same time, Deng pointed out that the Government of the People's Republic of China could not promise not to use force to solve the Taiwan issue, nor could it easily use force.
 In September 1993, the Government of the People's Republic of China issued its first White Paper on the Taiwan Question.
 The third paragraph of "Basic Policy of the Chinese Government on Solving the Taiwan Issue mentioned that "peaceful reunification is the established policy of the Chinese government.
 However, every sovereign state has the right to take all means it deems necessary, including military means, to safeguard its sovereignty and territorial integrity.
 The Chinese government is under no obligation to make any commitment to any foreign country or person seeking to split China on the way it handles its internal affairs."

 On January 30, 1995, Jiang Zemin, then General Secretary of the CCP Central Committee, delivered a speech, namely Jiang's Eight Points.
 The fourth point was: "We will strive to achieve peaceful reunification.
 Chinese people should not fight against Chinese people.
 We do not promise to renounce the use of force.
 This is not directed against our compatriots in Taiwan, but against foreign forces interfering in China's reunification and seeking 'Taiwan independence'".
 In March 2000, Premier Zhu Rongji made the same statement: "We have never promised to renounce the use of force, but it is not directed against the people of Taiwan" but "against foreign interference and separatist forces on the island of Taiwan seeking "Taiwan independence"."
 In 2001, Jiang Zemin delivered a speech at the celebration of the 80th anniversary of the founding of the Chinese Communist Party, stating that "we have the greatest sincerity in striving to achieve peaceful reunification, but we cannot promise to renounce the use of force."